Working with Compilers

 It is also possible to wrap the Fortran code in C by various means, such as the F2003 ISO C binding features, then to use the Python-C interface packages, such as ctypes and CFFI, for Fortran.
 More details are available at fortran90.org for interfacing with C and Python.

-Python provides the ctypes standard package.
-Ctypes wraps C libraries into Python code.
+The [CFFI] (https://cffi.readthedocs.io/en/latest/overview.html) package can be used to wrap C code.
+CFFI (C Foreign Function Interface) wraps C libraries into Python code.
 To use it, prepare a shared (dynamic) library of functions.
 This requires a C compiler, and the exact steps vary depending on your operating system.
-Windows compilers produce a file called a DLL, whereas Unix and MacOS shared libraries end in .so.
+Windows compilers produce a file called a DLL, Unix/Linux shared libraries end in .so, and macOS shared libraries end in .dylib.

 Much as for f2py, the user must prepare some form of signature for the C functions.
-Ctypes types include
+For CFFI that usually means writing a header (.h) file containing the function prototypes.

 Example

-Download the arith.c file, which implements some trivial arithmetic functions.
-It must be compiled to a shared library.
-Under Unix we execute the commands
+Download the arith.c file and its corresponding arith.h header file, which implements some trivial arithmetic functions.

 from cffi import FFI